 Before your policy starts (All Policies)

 If you decide to cancel the policy before cover has commenced a refund of any monies paid to the insurer will be refunded.
-The refund will be subject to the deduction of a cancellation fee of £60 plus any other service costs you may have incurred after purchasing the policy.
+The refund will be subject to the deduction of a cancellation fee of £60 plus any other service costs you may have incurred when purchasing the policy.

 Within 14 days